aurae-runtime/aurae/README.md

 # Aurae

-Aurae is a Turing complete platform infrastructure language.
+Aurae is a simplified distributed systems daemon aimed at providing composable and multi tenant distributed systems.

+The project aims at targetting the same space as the Kubernetes Kubelet, and Systemd.

+This repository is the Turing complete client binary, that can be optionally used for quick and easy access to the core APIs.

+---

 ⚠️ Early Active Development ⚠️